 National Drug Helpline 1-844-289-0879

-The National Drug Helpline is a 24×7 drug addiction hotline that offers private, confidential help from experienced professionals.
+The National Drug Helpline is a 24/7 drug addiction hotline that offers private, confidential help from experienced professionals.
 You can call the National Drug Helpline day or night and speak to friendly, non-judgmental, understanding staff to obtain information, resources, guidance, and support for drug or alcohol abuse in yourself or a loved one.
-Your call is completely free of cost and anonymous.
+Your call is completely free and anonymous.